 Like other bulbs, Narcissus multiply by putting out new bulbs and forming a clump.
 However, as with other indoor bulbs, most people discard the plant after bloom or transplant it outside.
 Offsets aren't as vigorous as their parents, and old bulbs will never bloom again indoors.

-Usually unnecessary, as the most common indoor Narcissus (Paperwhite) are sold in decorative pots or as planting kits that are designed to be discarded after the 3-week bloom is over.
-If you do want to save the bulbs, treat like other bulbs: after the bloom is over and the plant has died back, dig up the bulb, dry and clean it, and store it in a paper bag or container in a cool, dark place until the next spring.
+Usually unnecessary, as the most common indoor Narcissus (Paperwhite) are sold in decorative pots or as planting kits designed to be discarded after the 3-week bloom is over.
+If you do want to save the bulbs, treat them like other bulbs: after the bloom is over and the plant has died back, dig up the bulb, dry and clean it, and store it in a paper bag or container in a cool, dark place until the following spring.

 The Paperwhite Narcissus are frequently sold as blooming kits.
 These are a great way to get started with bulbs.
 They don't require a chilling period and bloom readily with a pot of tall, fragrant flowers.
 The plants may need staking to remain upright as indoor plants frequently become top-heavy in small containers and want to tip over.
 You can prop them up with bamboo stakes.